Achieving a Healthy Weight

 However, it is important to approach any decluttering exercises in a manageable way - setting realistic goals and breaking down tasks into smaller, more achievable steps.

-Assessing one's environment is step 1, and if necessary to declutter and organise, the kitchen is the best place to start!
+Assessing one's environment is the first step, and if necessary to declutter and re-organise, the kitchen is the best place to start!

 Clear out all food cupboards/larder and refrigerator, inspect each item, and only put back those items that will serve you on your new journey.
 Discard all foodstuff including condiments and spices that are out of date, and donate those that won't support your healthy eating plan.

-Store any sweet treats and snack foods that won't be part of your diet behind closed doors for other members of your household to access, and display a generous bowl filled with a variety of fruits, avocados and tomatoes, as well as jars filled with healthy nuts - after all, we 'eat with our eyes', so exercise the old adage of 'out of sight, out of mind' to avoid any temptations.
+Store any sweet treats and snack foods that won't be part of your diet behind closed doors for other members of your household to access, and if possible, display a generous bowl filled with a variety of fruits, as well as jars filled with healthy nuts - after all, we 'eat with our eyes', so exercise the old adage of 'out of sight, out of mind' to avoid any temptations.

 Shop for and plan your meals ahead of time (writing this out in detail really helps!), and set aside some food prep time, so you can stay ahead and be in control of all your meals.